Blosc/bcolz/doc/reference.rst

   container in a NumPy-like way.

   Parameters:
-    array : an unidimensional NumPy-like object
+    array : a NumPy-like object
       This is taken as the input to create the carray.
 It can be any Python object that can be converted into a NumPy object.
 The data type of the resulting carray will be the same as this NumPy object.